Generations of Healing and Hope

 In 2017, the organization prioritized its focus on prevention and early intervention of future adversity and closed its residential treatment program.
 By 2019, SaintA had made major advancements in mental health care by opening an outpatient clinic and significantly expanding school-based services.

-In 2020, SaintA celebrates its 170th year of serving the community and is rolling out a new mission statement, which is to facilitate equity, learning, healing and wellness by the restoring connections that help children and families thrive.
+In 2020, SaintA celebrated its 170th year of serving the community, rolling out a new mission statement that focused on facilitating equity, learning, healing and wellness by the restoring connections that help children and families thrive.
+During the COVID-19 pandemic, many of our services became virtual to maintain public health while still fostering mental wellness.